cdcummings10/open-book/README.md

 ### Feature 1

-Number and name of feature: XXX
+Number and name of feature: View books

 Estimate of time needed to complete: XXX